Bachelor's Thesis Summer Term 2026

 Topic: Once you are assigned to the BIM chair, you will receive an e-mail asking for your most preferred topics.
 The topic preferences you send us should not be changed, as we will try to assign you to a supervisor considering your first priority.

-Supervision approach: An important aspect of the Bachelor's thesis is to work independently on the topic - individual supervision meetings should not exceed two to three appointments of 30 minutes each (not including a meeting to specify the topic).
+Supervision approach: An important aspect of the Bachelor's thesis is to work independently on the topic.
+Individual supervision meetings should not exceed two to three appointments of 30 minutes each (not including a meeting to specify the topic).
 In the meetings, your supervisor is not a substitute for your own efforts to solve problems.
 Thesis supervision does not include prior review of parts of the thesis or a "first draft".
 All thesis supervision meetings take place face-to-face on campus.

 The thesis should include a minimum of 25 text pages plus references, tables, and figures, etc. Students provide an overview of their findings in a 15-minute presentation held after submission of the final thesis.
 We will ask questions and discuss the findings afterwards (about 10 minutes).
 Depending on the regulations of your specific study programme, you can write the thesis in English or German (check the IBE and IM regulations, respectively).
 Given that the literature is in English, we recommend to write in English.